-None of this guarantees success, of course, particularly for smaller Canadian companies squaring off against much larger U.S. firms or international competitors.
+While calls for greater supply chain collaboration should be viewed as a positive, a healthy U.S. market does not automatically guarantee success, particularly for smaller Canadian companies squaring off against much larger American firms or international competitors.

-Nonetheless there are still some big challenges facing entrepreneurs when they’ve made the decision to expand into the United States that can stand in the way of conquering the U.S. market.
+But there are still big challenges facing entrepreneurs that stand in the way of conquering the U.S. market, especially as technology takes hold and more companies go digital.

-Here are some pitfalls to watch out for, pertaining to businesses of any size:
+Here are some pitfalls to watch out for that apply to businesses of any size:

-Small businesses and startups should check to see if they qualify for government grants or programs to help them expand and build an export market.
-There are also online resources available that can help in terms of market research, including Export Development Canada’s Export Help Hub.
-Trade Data Online provides trade statistics by product, country or U.S. state, and can even be employed to see if Americans import specific products from the other countries.
-That’s invaluable market research for small businesses as they map out their expansion plans.
+Not all companies will face similar challenges.
+Small businesses and startups may need to look for government grants or programs to help them expand and build an export marketiv.
+There are also online resources available that can help in terms of market research, including Export Development Canada’s Export Help Hubv.
+Trade Data Onlinevi provides trade statistics by product, country or U.S. state, and can even be used to see if Americans import specific products from other countries.

 “Any business needs a network of partners who can help unlock new markets, make introductions to potential clients, advisers and suppliers and help secure capital if needed,” Leslie said.
 “There are also extremely strong entrepreneurial communities in many large U.S. cities that Canadian owners should quickly tap into, in addition to connecting with the relevant city or state chambers of commerce and industry associations.
 Working with a partner like HSBC that has experts on the ground in the biggest U.S. markets can help to make those early inroads seamless.”

-The United States could fuel amazing growth opportunities for any company, regardless of size.
-But every business pondering American expansion must be fully prepared to take on a truly complex market, and ensure they’ve done due diligence on every front before they take the leap.
+The U.S. can provide growth opportunities for any company, regardless of size.
+But every business considering American expansion must be fully prepared to take on a truly complex market, and ensure they’ve done their homework before they make the leap.